 Candied pecans are so versatile and can be used so many ways!
 Add them to salads, trail mix, desserts or simply grab a handful (or two) for snacking.
-I sometimes even switch up the spices I use based on what I have on hand.
+I sometimes even switch up the spices or nuts I use based on what I have on hand.
 So easy, flavorful and delicious!

 5 Simple Ingredients

 For the printable recipe, scroll down a little further.

 - Pecans: Look for shelled pecan halves.
 Make sure they’re raw and aren’t already seasoned.

 - Sugar: Granulated sugar is my favorite.
 Some use a mix of granulated and brown sugar.
 Both ways taste delicious.

 - Cinnamon: This is my all-time favorite spice to use for candied pecans.
 It tastes just like the holidays!